axiaoxin/flask-ping/README.md

 3. Put all business logic code in handlers directory, all of module's function in the handlers will auto add a decorator for log the function call detail, if you dont want to auto be added this decorator, you can add a `__nodeco__` attribute on the function.

 4. Put all the defined model in models directory.
-Models default use MySQL connection, you can add new db connection in `modules.__ini__`.
+Models default use MySQL connection, you can add new db connection in `modules.__init__`.
 The connection generate by peewee's `connect()` way which read db_url from .env.
 (If you want PooledMySQLDataBase support RetryExceptionError, just set the db_url's scheme with `mysql+pool+retry`

 5. Implement a function using the same name for route, handler and model, it let the code clean and tidy。

-6. Use the log.py to log, it save log to diffrent file by DEFAULT_LOG_FILE, The error and normal log will be separated.
-And if log an Exception instance by error() or exception(), the log will send to sentry(if you set a sentry dns)
+6. Use the log.py to log, it save log to diffrent file by different level in LOG_PATH.
+And if log an Exception instance by warning(), error(), critical(), exception(), the log will send to sentry(if you set a sentry dns)

 7. if not everyone has privileges to create table directly by model, so everytime you update db, must add the sql to schema.sql